jdhp-sap/pywi-cta-legacy/README.rst

 Step 4
 ------

-Optionally, plot some stats about scores : in data-pipeline-standalone-scripts/utils, use the plot_score_*.py scripts on the JSON files generated in step 3.3 (use the -h option to see command usage)
+Optionally, plot some stats about scores: in data-pipeline-standalone-scripts/utils, use the plot_score_*.py scripts on the JSON files generated in step 3.3 (use the -h option to see command usage)

 Bug reports